-For verifying the voltage-clamped property, the experimental voltage responses of the output voltage (Vo), clamped capacitor (Cc), and main switch (S) at 310-W output power are depicted .
-As can be seen from this figure, the output voltage, Vo = 200 V, is strode mainly across the clamped capacitor in the secondary-side circuit (i.e., VCc = 150 V).
-Thus, the switch-voltage stress and the cutoff voltageof the output diode are clamped at about 50 V. In order to examine the robust performance of the proposed converter scheme, the experimental results of the converter output voltage (Vo), and the PEMFC output current (Ii) under the step load variation between no load (0 W) and full load (310 W) are depicted. the converter output voltage, $V_0 = 200 \text{ V}$, is insensitive to the variation of loads due to the closed-loop control, and the output current ripple is also slightly extreme as a result of the high switching frequency.
+The balanced capacitor (Cs) can be used for balancing the current and cutoff voltage of the diodes (D3 and D4) when the condition of d = 0.5 holds.
+For verifying the voltage-clamped property, the experimental voltage responses of the output voltage (Vo), clamped capacitor (Cc), output diode (Do), and main switch (S) at 310-W output power are depicted.
+As can be seen from this figure, the output voltage, $V_0 = 200$ V, is strode mainly across the clamped capacitor in the secondary-side circuit (i.e., VCc =150 V).
+Thus, the switch-voltage stress and the cutoff voltage of the output diode are clamped at about 50 V. In order to examine the robust performance of the proposed converter scheme, the experimental results of the converter output voltage (Vo), output current (Io), and the PEMFC output current (Ii) under the step load variation between no load (0 W) and full load (310 W) are depicted Fig. 10.